Table of Contents

 The graph below represents a different simulation.
 The parameters are the same as before, except for a different distribution of subscribers.
 This population closely resembles an actual Baremetrics customer.

-This is calculated by doing 3.7 years * 12 months * $20 per month.
+This is calculated by spending 3.7 years x 12 months x $20 monthly.

 Can “simple” LTV get close to that $904 number?

-Scenario 3: LTV in a growing business
+Scenario 3: LTV in a Growing Business

-Suppose we have a great marketing team that steadily increases the number of sign-ups each month.
+Suppose we have a great marketing team that steadily increases the number of monthly sign-ups, and our average sign-up rate goes up by one percent each month.

 Here is a chart of the active customer base: